 BAAQMD does not require quantification of construction emissions.
 Instead, it requires implementation of effective and comprehensive feasible control measures to reduce PM10 emissions (BAAQMD 1999).
 PM10 emitted during construction activities varies greatly, depending on the level of activity, the specific operations taking place, the equipment being operated, local soils, and weather conditions.
 Despite this variability in emissions, experience has shown that a number of feasible control measures can be reasonably implemented to reduce PM10 emissions during construction.
-Lodi Gas Storage has committed to implementing the BAAQMD's PM10 best available control measures as part of the project (see Chapter 2, "Project Description").
-According to the District, construction emissions are considered significant unless all applicable control measures are implemented.
-Because Lodi Gas Storage has committed to implementing all applicable BAAQMD control measures, this impact is considered less than significant, and no mitigation is required.
+LGS has committed to implementing the BAAQMD's PM10 best available control measures as part of the project (see Chapter 2, Project Description).
+According to the district, construction emissions are considered significant unless all applicable control measures are implemented.
+Because LGS has committed to implementing all applicable BAAQMD control measures, this impact is considered less than significant, and no mitigation is required.

 Construction equipment also emits PM10, CO, and ozone precursors as exhaust emissions.
 Construction-related emissions of these pollutants were not estimated because they are already included in the emission inventory that forms the basis for the BAAQMD's regional air quality plans and because those emissions are not expected to impede attainment or maintenance of ozone and CO standards in the Bay Area (BAAQMD 1999).
-A portion of the construction emissions includes those from a temporary compressor that will be a natural gas-fired reciprocating engine driven by a compressor of 1,000 horsepower or less.
-This temporary compressor will be used to inject natural gas into the storage reservoir; after the permanent facility is put into operation, this temporary compressor will be removed.
-Because installation and operation of the temporary compressor are considered part of project construction, and because the compressor will be installed in the BAAQMD portion of the project, emissions have not been estimated for this equipment.
-Although it is temporary, this compressor nevertheless is subject to the BAAQMD's permitting requirements with applicable control measures.
-Therefore, the exhaust emissions from project construction, including those from the temporary compressor, are considered less than significant.
+Therefore, the exhaust emissions from project construction are considered less than significant.
 No mitigation is required.